oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ![initContainer](images/initContainer.png "initContainer")

 The below *ConfigMap* will create two new users in the ADB: `ORDS_PUBLIC_USER_K8S` and `ORDS_PLSQL_GATEWAY_K8S`.
-It will also grant the required permissions for them to run the SQL Developer Web application.
+It will also grant the required permissions for them to run the ORDS Microservice application.

 1. Append the *ConfigMap* to your application manifest: